lee2998p/Embedded2/src/jetson/models/Retinaface/README.md

 The forward function receives tensor from the face extractor and returns reshaped output tensor after passing it through a 1x1 conv layer.
 #### RetinaFace
 #### load_model
+This function returns trained model loaded to desired device.

 # data
 This folder consists of __init__.py and config.py.